 delete the remote bootstrap data channel media description for the terminating UE (the media line with the "dcmap" attribute containing a subprotocol parameter set to "http" and "stream-id" parameter set to values 100 and110 and "a=3gpp-bdc-used-by" attribute with "bdc-used-by" parameter set to value "receiver"), i.e. the remote bootstrap data channel between terminating UE and originating network from the SDP answer;

-modify the remote bootstrap data channel media description in the SDP answer for originating UE (the media line with the "dcmap" attribute containing a subprotocol parameter set to "http" and "stream-id" parameter set to values 100 and110 and "a=3gpp-bdc-used-by" attribute with "bdc-used-by" parameter set to value "sender") if the media is anchored on the MF, i.e. the remote data channel for the originating UE between originating UE and terminating network,
+modify the remote bootstrap data channel media description in the SDP answer for originating UE (the media line with the "dcmap" attribute containing a subprotocol parameter set to "http" and "stream-id" parameter set to values 100 and110 and "a=3gpp-bdc-used-by" attribute with "bdc-used-by" parameter set to value "sender") if the media is anchored on the MF, i.e. the remote data channel for the originating UE between originating UE and terminating network, and the IMS AS shall